Website Terms and Conditions

 In person at your clinical hypnotherapy sessions:

-Name, appointment date, relevant information relating to your presenting issue, content of your hypnotherapy session, progress and treatment, payment amount, method of payment and payment dates.
+Name, appointment date, relevant information relating to your presenting issue, content of your hypnotherapy coaching session, progress and treatment, payment amount, method of payment and payment dates.

 Relevant information relating to your presenting issue, progress and treatment.

-When you contact us by email, phone or text whilst you are not actively engaged in clinical hypnotherapy treatment:
+When you contact us by email, phone or text whilst you are not actively engaged in clinical hypnotherapy treatment: or coaching

 Name, email address, telephone number, relevant information relating to your presenting issue that you choose to provide and appointment date and time.